-- ☐ In Visualization mode, on the Home tab, in the Visual group, click Change and click Line chart. - 2.
+- 1. Launch InfoAssist+ in Chart or Visualization mode. - In Chart mode, on the Format tab, in the Chart Types group, click Line chart. - □ In Visualization mode, on the Home tab, in the Visual group, click Change and click Line chart. - 2.
 Drag data fields to the canvas or to the Query field containers to add them to your chart.
-The following Query field containers must be populated for this chart:

-■ Vertical Axis - one or more data fields

-☐ Horizontal Axis - one data field

-■ Matrix Rows - one data field

-■ Matrix Columns - one data field
+The following Query field containers must be populated for this chart: - Vertical Axis one or more data fields - Horizontal Axis one data field - Matrix Rows one data field - Matrix Columns one data field